Adventures in a Messy Life

 Benjamin failed taking the land of Canaan

 I find it fascinating how 1 verse can portray so much.
-They failed, the Jebusites are still living among them when this was written (according to tradition by Samuel, who would be over 200 years later), and we learn who was in Jerusalem.
+They failed, the Jebusites were still living among them when this was written (according to tradition by Samuel, who would be over 200 years later), and we learn who was in Jerusalem.

-half tribes of Joseph taking the land of Canaan
+half tribes of Joseph

 Joseph was divided into the two tribes of his sons, Manasseh and Ephraim.
-Initially they went in together and did well.
+Initially, they went in together and did well.

 Manasseh and Ephraim take Canaan